joshmu/ts-swarm/README.md

 // result: The weather in New York is sunny with a high of 67°F.
 ```

-The usage example demonstrates a simple multi-agent system that allows for delegation of tasks to specialized agents.
+The diagram below demonstrates the usage above.
+A simple multi-agent system that allows for delegation of tasks to specialized agents.

 ![Swarm Diagram](assets/swarm_diagram.png)

 To see more examples, check out the [examples](./src/examples) directory.

-Otherwise, for more examples refer to the original port from Python: [swarm](https://github.com/openai/swarm)
+Otherwise, for more examples please refer to the original openai repo: [swarm](https://github.com/openai/swarm)

 The primary goal of Swarm is to showcase the handoff & routines patterns explored in the [Orchestrating Agents: Handoffs & Routines cookbook](https://cookbook.openai.com/examples/orchestrating_agents)

-For more information on the architecture, see our [ARCHITECTURE.md](./ARCHITECTURE.md).
+For more information on the architecture, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ## Contributing

 We welcome contributions to TS-SWARM!
-If you'd like to contribute, please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.
+If you'd like to contribute, please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

 ## Troubleshooting